Orthodontic Department

 We use a variety of appliances to straighten and move teeth.
 These appliances can be roughly divided into three categories:

-• Removable: a plate that can be taken out for cleaning purposes.
-It is held in place with clasps around the teeth and uses wire and springs to move the teeth by gentle pressure.
+Removeable: a plate that can be taken out for cleaning purposes.
+It is held in place with clasps around the teeth and uses wire and springs to move the teeth with gentle pressure.

-• Fixed appliances: these appliances are used on teeth that require accurate movement.
-Brackets and bands are applied to the teeth and flexible wires are used to join them and move the teeth.
+Fixed Appliances: these appliances are used on teeth that require accurate movement.
+Brackets are applied to the teeth and flexible wires are used to join them and move the teeth.

 Retention